 - Community and Mutual Responsibility: Limmud is a community of learning; we can achieve more together than we can individually; we gain from, and should give something back to, the Jewish and wider community.

-- Arguments for the Sake of Heaven: We recognize and appreciate that ‘arguments for the sake of heaven can make a positive contribution to furthering our education and understanding; we do not participate in legitimizing or de-legitimizing any religious or political position found in the worldwide Jewish community.
+- Arguments for the Sake of Heaven: We recognize and appreciate that arguments for the sake of heaven can make a positive contribution to furthering our education and understanding; we do not participate in legitimizing or de-legitimizing any religious or political position found in the worldwide Jewish community.
 Anyone coming to Limmud seeking opportunities for this will not find them.
 We have no part to play in the debates between/across denominations.
-Sessions which encourage vigorous debate are entirely acceptable, but we will seek to avoid religious or political conflict.
+Sessions which encourage vigorous debate are entirely acceptable, while we will seek to avoid religious or political conflict.
 Sessions should be educational, not polemical.